All Collections

 HOW TO KEEP YOURSELF SAFE WHILST COMPLETING AGE-VERIFIED DELIVERIES?

-🚶🏢 Calmly leave the situation, property or building if you feel unsafe, threatened or uneasy at any point and contact CS.
+🚶🏢 Calmly leave the situation, property or building if you (or your substitute) feel unsafe, threatened or uneasy at any point and contact CS.

 🏙️🛋️ Be aware of your surroundings and have a plan if things escalate.